 Segmented regression

 Figure 4 shows the quarterly-rolling age standardised mortality rates (ASMRs), by sex for all ages and those under 75 years; those for men and women aged 75+ years are shown separately in figure, as the rates are very much higher.
-Over the period AMSR (per 100,000 population) has fallen from 2,114 to 1,355 for men, and from 1,386 to 1,025 for women.
+Over the period, the AMSR (per 100,000 population) fell from 2,114 to 1,355 for men, and from 1,386 to 1,025 for women.
 Men have a higher mortality rate than women throughout the series, although this gap has narrowed over time.
 The rates for those aged 75+ years show much greater variability than those seen in the younger age group.
 The steadiest period of decline in mortality rates appears to be from 2003 to around 2011, with the periods before and after this showing variation between slow improvements, worsening of mortality rates, and faster improvements.

 The results of the Davies test and the one-break segmented results corresponded directly for all age groups except for females over 75 years (Davies test 2014.4, segmented one break 2016.776).
 The results of the Davies tests were all statistically significant.
 Figure 5 provides a graphical summary of the breakpoints identified by the segmented regression model, by sex, age group and model employed.
 The bold text identifies the mid-point of the best fitting breakpoint year.
 The 95% confidence interval is indicated by the error bars, with the beginning and end of this period stated in the italic text below the line.